 As a self-employed farrier, enrolling in an employer-sponsored retirement plan isn’t an option.
 You’re on your own and you want to get serious about saving for retirement by opening a dedicated account, but where do you start?

-Graduating from farrier school won’t be enough.
-Industry leaders point to an increasing emphasis on continuing education and professionalism in the farrier world — the ongoing need to add to your knowledge and skills.
+Attending and graduating from farrier school will help you lay the groundwork for a successful career — but if you want to continue to improve in your skills and develop as a hoof-care practitioner, it is only the beginning.
+Industry leaders point to an increasing emphasis on continuing education and professionalism in the farrier world, and the ongoing need to add to your knowledge and skills.

 Life Data Labs Inc. is a dedicated product manufacturer committed to producing premium quality animal nutrition and health products through continuous product improvement and new product development.
 First-class ingredients, fresh products, consistent high quality and scientifically proven effectiveness are the principal features of Life Data Labs animal health products.
 And that's why they've produced the #1 recommended hoof supplement by farriers for 12 consecutive years.

 From the feed room to the tack room, SmartPak offers innovative solutions to help riders take great care of their horses.
 SmartPak was founded in 1999 with the introduction of the patented SmartPak™ supplement feeding system.
 The revolutionary, daily dose SmartPaks are custom-made for your horse, individually labeled and sealed for freshness.